The Birth of Venus by Sandro Botticelli is like the hot metal typeface Venus Grotesk, a classic.

 The final Isola typeface revitalises the spirit of Venus Grotesk.

-This remake aims for the construction and details of the iconic hot metal source.
+This remake focuses on the construction and details of the iconic hot metal source.

 A variable font animation shows the final version of Isola